skydev92/Kavya/REPLACE_JINA_SEARCH_PERPLEXITY.md

-# MVP Migration Plan: Jina Search to Perplexity AI
+# MVP Migration Plan: Jina Search to Perplexity AI (using LiteLLM)

-This document outlines the minimum viable steps to replace the Jina Search API with the Perplexity AI API for the web search feature in `routellm/web_search.py`.
-Functional changes beyond adapting to the new API are out of scope for this MVP.
+This document outlines the minimum viable steps to replace the Jina Search API with the Perplexity AI API for the web search feature in `routellm/web_search.py`, utilizing LiteLLM for the API interaction.
+Functional changes beyond adapting to the new API and integration method are out of scope for this MVP.

 **Assumptions:**

-*   You have access to and have reviewed the latest official Perplexity AI Search API documentation for endpoints, authentication, request/response formats, and error codes.
+*   You have access to and have reviewed the latest official Perplexity AI Search API documentation and the LiteLLM documentation for Perplexity integration.
 *   You have obtained a Perplexity AI API key.
+*   LiteLLM is already integrated into the project and configured appropriately for basic usage.

 **Steps:**

 1.  **Configuration Update:**
-    *   Add `PERPLEXITY_API_KEY=<your_perplexity_api_key>` to your environment variable sources (e.g., `.env.prod`, `.env.dev`).
+    *   Add `PERPLEXITYAI_API_KEY=<your_perplexity_api_key>` to your environment variable sources (e.g., `.env.prod`, `.env.dev`). **Note:** Use the `PERPLEXITYAI_API_KEY` name convention as shown in the LiteLLM docs.
-    *   Update any template files (e.g., `.env.example`) to include `PERPLEXITY_API_KEY`.
+    *   Update any template files (e.g., `.env.example`) to include `PERPLEXITYAI_API_KEY`.

 2.  **Modify `routellm/web_search.py`:**

+    *   **Import LiteLLM in `search_web`:** Ensure `import litellm` is present if not already file-scoped.
     *   **Update API Key Check in `enhance_with_web_search`:**
         *   Locate the check for `JINA_API_KEY`.
-        *   Change it to check for `PERPLEXITY_API_KEY`:
+        *   Change it to check for `PERPLEXITYAI_API_KEY`:
             ```python
             # Replace this:
             # jina_api_key = os.environ.get("JINA_API_KEY")